 Breaking Down the Requirements for CSC 4th Degree:

 Sexual contact: includes the intentional unwanted sexual touching of the accuser’s or your intimate parts, or the intentional touching of the clothing covering the immediate area of the alleged victim or your intimate parts, if that intentional touching can, without reasonable doubt, be construed as being for the purpose of sexual arousal or sexual gratification, done for a sexual purpose, or in a sexual manner for revenge, to inflict humiliation, or out of anger.
+Learn more about what is offensive touching here.

 Mentally incapable: means that a person suffers from a mental disease or defect that renders that person temporarily or permanently incapable of appraising the nature of his or her conduct.

-Mentally incapacitated: means that a person is rendered temporarily incapable of appraising or controlling his or her conduct due to the influence of a narcotic, anesthetic or other substance administered to that person without his or her consent, or due to any other act committed upon that person without his or her consent
+Mentally incapacitated: means that a person is rendered temporarily incapable of appraising or controlling his or her conduct due to the influence of a narcotic, anesthetic, or other substance administered to that person without his or her consent, or due to any other act committed upon that person without his or her consent.

 Mentally disabled: means that a person has a mental illness, is intellectually disabled, or has a developmental disability.